The classical limit of quantum observables in the conservation laws of fluid dynamics: The conservation laws derived from classical particle dynamics

-where $\lambda:\rset^{3N} \to \rset$ is a given interaction potential which we relate to the potential energy surface (an eigenvalue $\lambda_k(x)$) in the next section.
+where $\lambda:\rset^{3N} \to \rset$ is a given interaction potential which we relate to the potential energy surface, i.e. an eigenvalue $\lambda_k(x)$ in \eqref{eigen_v}, in the next section and $V_b:\rset^3\to\rset$ is the external potential.
 Thus the evolution of the system is given by the solution of Newtonian dynamics